dcreager/dcreager.net/content/shared-library-versions.markdown

 library file (`libfoo.so.2.1.0`).
 Au contraire, my friend!

-While there are many build systems out there these days for the C and C++ ecosystem, the dreaded [autotools][] are still where we get most of our most cherished conventions.
+While there are many build systems out there these days for the C and C++ ecosystem, the dreaded [autotools][] are still where we get our most cherished conventions.
 The autotool responsible for shared libraries is called [libtool][], and it has its own [versioning scheme][libtool versions], with exactly the same goals as semver — but its rules are **just** different enough to give you different version numbers for the same sequence of API changes.
 And